Projit32/ARStudio/README.md

 > * Only supported extenstions are `.xls` and `.xlsx`.
 > * You can put your excel files anywhere in the phone except `Downloads`.
-> * Please don't use the first row of the excel as column headers.

 <p>
   <img  src="GIFs/graphs.gif">